mugen-launcher/quick-versus/docs/how-to-add-character.md

 You can use this template to keep the same face size for all your characters: [portrait-template.png](./images/portrait-template.png)

-You can also customize the file path:
+You can also customize the image path:

 ```json
 {